xsdk-project/MathPackagesTraining2020/_lessons/krylov_amg/lesson.md

 We observe that just as the mesh, the aggregates get stretched in the $$x$$-dimension.
 This leads to poor convergence, since the interactions in the $$y$$-direction are stronger and are more important to be preserved on the coarse grid.

-Now rerun the second anisotropic example, but modifying the parameter `aggregation: drop tol` in the input deck to have a value of 0.02.
+Now rerun the second anisotropic example, but modifying the parameter `aggregation: drop tol` on line 110 in the input deck to have a value of 0.02.

 {% include qanda question='What effect does modifying the threshold value have on the multigrid convergence?' answer='For the anisotropic problem, the multigrid solver converges in 7 iterations.'%}